RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/mdns.md

 If you are using mDNS along with IPv6 addresses (see more details in [Multi-IP &
 IPv6]({{< relref "/rs/administering/designing-production/networking/multi-ip-ipv6.md" >}}),
-ensure that you also make the following update to the "/etc/nsswitch.conf" file:
+make sure that you also make the following update to the "/etc/nsswitch.conf" file:

 - Update the hosts line to: hosts: files mdns4_minimal